Justin-Haddad/Trip-Point-Map-/README.md

-# Exam 3: One Direction - One Way or Another
+One Direction - One Way or Another
-In Exam 3, you will be extending Project 5's map GUI for the triplog dataset which we have been working with over the course of the semester.

 ## Required New Functionality
 First, replace the raccoon head leading the path, with the given `arrow.png` which looks like this: